-The Investigative Officer Checklist below is a resource to facilitate effective communication and documentation of valuable information in response to reports of missing or abducted children.
+The Investigative Officer Checklist below is a resource to facilitate effective communication and documentation of valuable information in response to reports of endangered missing or abducted children.
 Investigative processes are crucial to all parties involved in the search and recovery of a missing or abducted child.
-The Investigative officer checklist presents specific techniques for handling non-family abductions, family abductions, and runaways.
+This checklist presents specific techniques for handling non-family abductions, family abductions, and runaways, and important considerations for obtaining information and transitioning the incident from patrol first responders.
 Investigative officers are encouraged to familiarize themselves with this checklist prior to any reports of missing or abducted children.

 DISCLAIMER: Please download these checklists as a PDF to your local device in order to maximize full capability and security.
 These checklists are a resource to guide the process of a missing child incident and are not meant to replace or supersede any local, state or federal policies or procedures that might exist for your jurisdiction.
 These checklists are meant to be a tool.
 Use of this resource does not entail liability on the part of Fox Valley Technical College or affiliated organizations.

-- Verify that a command post is established.
+- Verify that a command post has been or is actively being established.
 If not, make the necessary arrangements to correct the situation with the supervisory officer prior to canvassing.

-- Assign officers and staff on hand as supervisors to canvassing groups of volunteers.
-(The ideal ratio of supervisor to canvassing officers is 1:5.)
+- Assign officers and staff on hand as supervisors to oversee canvass teams and/or volunteer groups.
+(The ideal ratio of supervisor to canvassing officers/volunteers is 1:5.)

-- Determine how far the canvass should extend.
+- Determine how far the canvass should extend geographically.

-- Use assignment sheet to record assignment updates throughout the investigation.
-Make this assignment sheet available to personnel working on the case.
-Assign evidence recorder, entry/exit recorder (who is also responsible for keeping event timetable).
+- Use an assignment sheet to record assignment updates throughout the investigation and make this available to all personnel working on the case.

 3. Obtain a brief, recent history of family dynamics.

 The investigative officer should interview the following individuals toward developing a victimology/victim profile in the case.

 - Family members

 - Neighbors or nearby families